chillwei/Thyerlab_omega/README.md

 1. Dilute oligopool to 1 ng/µL using nuclease free water.
 2. Set up PCR reactions for each subpool following Table 1.
 3. Amplify subpools with the following protocol.
 IMPORTANT NOTE: the annealing temperature for step 3 is optimized for the Subramanian et al. primers.
-We recommend these primers, but remember to adjust the annealing temperature if using different primers.\
+We recommend these primers, but remember to adjust the annealing temperature if using different primers.

+PCR program:
 > 1. 98 ºC, 3 min.
 > 2. 98 ºC, 20 sec.
 > 3. 61 ºC, 15 sec.